vsandstrom/SuperCollider-Embedder-Extractor/README.md

 ```bash
 $ ./scd_extract -e <target audio-file> [ -o <output filename> ] [ -h <prints usage help> ]
 ```
-Output filename is optional, if left blank 'scd_embed' will output the same filename as input, but with <filename>_parsed.scd added to it.
+Output filename is optional, if left blank 'scd_embed' will output the same filename as input, but with <br>'_parsed.scd' added to it.

 This could also be used to parse any BEXT-chunk, if you are curious what it usually contains.